Why You Must Migrate Your VSTO Add-Ins Before April 2026

 Microsoft has set a hard deadline.
 By April 2026, the new Outlook for Windows will become the default mail client for enterprise Microsoft 365 subscribers, and the classic Outlook that your VSTO and COM add-ins depend on will enter a deprecation path with no further feature investment.
 If your organisation relies on custom VSTO add-ins for critical business workflows, the clock is ticking.

 This is not a speculative change or a distant roadmap item.
 New Outlook became the default for small and medium business customers in January 2025.
 Enterprise organisations were given an extended timeline, but April 2026 is the line in the sand.
 After that date, new installations will default to new Outlook, and Microsoft has been explicit that VSTO and COM add-in models will not be supported in the new client.
+Additionally, newer versions of Office and Outlook have shifted towards web-based models, further impacting VSTO compatibility and the ability to run traditional add-ins.

 For every organisation running legacy add-ins in Outlook, Word, Excel, or PowerPoint, the question is no longer whether to migrate but how to migrate without disrupting the business processes that depend on those add-ins.
+VSTO and COM add-ins are typically developed using Microsoft Visual Studio, which has historically provided robust integration for Office development.

 What Is Actually Changing